-We scientists love the word “hierarchy”.
-In every professor, it evokes a picture of us chalking up a pyramid on the black board and confidently explaining “at the top, we have the …” Hierarchies are systematic and meaningful orderings.
-They are the successful ends of research projects; bringers of peace to our curious minds.
+We, scientists, love the word “hierarchy.”
+In every professor, it evokes a picture of us chalking up a pyramid on the blackboard and confidently explaining “at the top, we have the …” Hierarchies are systematic and meaningful orderings.
+They are the successful ends of research projects, bringers of peace to our curious minds.
 They connect us to the giants of the past: from (probably way before) Descartes to Chomsky.

 Type 2.
 A hierarchy is a partial ordering of objects with (exponentially?) increasingly many objects per level.
 I mentioned pyramids.
 Although sometimes not explicitly stated, in anyone’s mental picture of a hierarchy there would usually be one item on top, a few below, and more for every tier.
 By this definition, most socioeconomic systems become hierarchies with the wealth and power concentrated to an elite.
-A natural or social system being a hierarchy in this way is equivalent to some important traits of the constituents having a right-skewed, strictly decreasing distribution.
-This is often the case, but if this is trivial, a wondrous mystery, or somewhere in between, is a debate without an end in sight.
+A natural or social system being a hierarchy in this way is equivalent to some essential traits of the constituents having a right-skewed, strictly decreasing distribution.
+This is often the case, but if this is trivial, or a wondrous mystery, or somewhere in between, is a debate without an end in sight.

 Type 4.
 A hierarchy is a partial ordering of objects with increasingly many objects per level, and no connections between levels other than the one above and below, and within a level.
 To slightly relax definition 4 above, we can allow connections to happen within a layer.
 Now a hierarchy is a graph decorated by layers such that all paths between nodes go: (i) to higher layers, (ii) in the same layer, (iii) to lower layers.
-This idea is one I first heard about in the context of the definitions of tiers in the BGP routing protocol of Internet.
+This idea is one I first heard about in the context of the definitions of tiers in the BGP routing protocol of the Internet.
 One point with this definition is that we no longer need to be categorical about if a system is a hierarchy or not.
 We have a way of measuring how close to hierarchical the network is.
 That is the idea of this half-forgotten classic by Axelsen et al., where they define “degree hierarchical paths” as those traversing nodes of (i) larger, (ii) equal, then (iii) smaller degrees, and use this as a basis of measuring the degree-hierarchical order.
 This paper by Katifori and Magnasco (which is the one that prompted me to write this post), has an interesting scheme, based on similar ideas, to reduce a network to a tree and subsequently trace hierarchical patterns.
 A cool approach would be to try to optimize the assignment of layers, to make as many paths as possible hierarchical, then measure the deviation from a perfect hierarchy.
 I’m not sure anyone has done that?
 Anyone up for collaboration?

-To sum up, a statement about a system being hierarchical could be anything from trivial to spectacular, depending on the definition of “hierarchy”.
+To sum up, a statement about a system being hierarchical could be anything from trivial to spectacular, depending on the definition of “hierarchy.”
 It’s a useful concept, but it shouldn’t—scientifically speaking—be anything catchy to throw into your next paper title.
 (Still, I don’t know if I can resist it if I get the chance . . . )